CircumSpector/DS4Windows/README.md

 Slim tray notification area application for accessing common actions and an overview of basic stats.

+#### Vapour.Client.*

+Class libraries holding logic and components primarily required by the client (UI) applications.

+#### Vapour.Shared.*

+Class libraries holding logic and components required by both server and client applications.

 ## Diagnostics

 ### Performance counters